« « Blatant Content Plagiarism - Am I To Thank You? | The Art of Flattering - Social Media Marketing How To » »

 Personal Approach to a Brand Color:

 To me color perception is very individual.
 My favorite color is blue (more often that’s light blue but as a rule I like any variation).
 Whenever I see a blue thingy, I am going to like it.
 I don’t really think that’s the matter of “trust” or “security” associations.
 It’s rather the integral part of my personality.
-While I was searching for “color meanings” and “brand colors” I came across this pretty little color quiz, and I really liked what I got there:
+While I was searching for “color meanings” and “brand colors” I came across this pretty little color quiz [the quiz was removed, sadly], and I really liked what I got there:

 Brand color trust